 | Virtualisation licensing | License physical cores of host | License physical cores, with Licence Mobility |

-SQL Server is where the programme choice has the largest financial impact — because SQL Server per-core pricing is 5–10× Windows Server, and the SA-equivalent benefits in CSP (particularly Licence Mobility and passive failover rights) can reduce the effective licensing requirement by 30–50% in virtualised environments.
-A hosting provider running SQL Server Enterprise on VMware clusters may find CSP server subscriptions dramatically cheaper than SPLA — not because the unit price is lower, but because the SA-equivalent benefits reduce the number of cores that must be licensed.
-See our SQL Server licensing master guide for the virtualisation calculation.
+SQL Server is where the programme choice has the largest financial impact, because SQL Server per-core pricing is 5 to 10 times Windows Server, and the SA-equivalent benefits in CSP (particularly Licence Mobility and passive failover rights) can reduce the effective licensing requirement by 30 to 50% in virtualised environments.
+A hosting provider running SQL Server Enterprise on VMware clusters may find CSP server subscriptions dramatically cheaper than SPLA, not because the unit price is lower, but because the SA-equivalent benefits reduce the number of cores that must be licensed.
+See our SQL Server Licensing Guide.

 | Factor | SPLA | CSP |